Parent Plus Loans

 The federal Parent Loan for Undergraduate Students (PLUS) is a loan that a parent may obtain on behalf of a dependent undergraduate student.
-PLUS loans have a fixed 7.08% annual percentage rate (APR).
 Repayment of this loan starts and interest begins to grow 60 days after the loan is fully disbursed.
-Because PLUS loans have a fixed 7.08% APR they are typically less expensive than private or alternative loans.PLUS loans do not require a family to demonstrate financial need.
-Therefore, families with high income may qualify as readily as families with lower income.PLUS loans may be awarded for amounts up to the estimated cost of attendance for an enrollment period less all other financial aid awarded for that period.
-PLUS loans are subject to credit approval.
-If the parent’s PLUS application is declined, then the student may be eligible for additional Unsubsidized Stafford Loans.
-If you find yourself in this circumstance, then you may speak with a financial aid counselor for more details.PLUS loans funds will be mailed as paper checks to parent borrowers.
+PLUS Loans do not require a family to demonstrate financial need.
+PLUS Loans may be awarded for amounts up to the estimated cost of attendance for an enrollment period less all other financial aid awarded for that period.
+PLUS Loans are subject to credit approval.
+If the parent’s PLUS application is declined, then the student may be eligible for additional unsubsidized Stafford loans.
+If you find yourself in this circumstance, then you may speak with a financial aid counselor for more details.

 - Student and parent borrower must be a U.S. citizen, permanent resident, or other eligible noncitizen and have a high school diploma or its recognized equivalent.

-- Lender approval based on the credit of the parent borrower.
+- Lender-approval based on the credit of the parent borrower.